aslaugsollilja/spandex/README.md

 # spandex

-A text expander extension for Chromium
+A text expander extension for Chromium, a  school project.